 Extant landscaping features are situated primarily to the south-east of the site.
-These are largely hard landscape features, meaning they are constructed and inorganic.
 They include:

-• slate pathways,

-- courtyard paved with slate, - low fences constructed of Besser blocks and breeze blocks, the bottom two courses solid, the above four hollow, - circular, water feature forming a shallow, tiled pool, - steel and timber flagpole on circular, tiled plinth, - Soft landscape features including lawned areas, palm trees and shrubs.
+- slate pathways, - courtyard paved with slate, - low fences constructed of Besser blocks and breeze blocks, the bottom two courses solid, the above four hollow, - circular, water feature forming a shallow, tiled pool, - steel and timber flagpole on circular, tiled plinth, - lawned areas, palm trees and shrubs.